 2 February 1977: In a sign of the times the Newcastle United squad threatened to strike unless Richard Dinnis was appointed permanent manager.
 Player power won as the board agreed to the players’ demands and appointed Dinnis as manager.

 2 February 1984: Martin Keown signed as a professional.
 He was signed twice by Arsenal, won two Doubles under Arsène Wenger, and was part of the Invincibles.

 2 February 1991: Arsenal lost their one and only league match of the season.
 Chelsea 2 Arsenal 1.
 It was match 23 of what turned out to be a dry run for the ultimate unbeaten season.
-The media did not seem to notice.
+The media simply noted that it was bound to happen.

 2 February 2001: Arsène Wenger successfully appealed against a 12 match ban for violent and threatening behaviour against referee Taylor, but still has to pay costs on the grounds that he should have presented all the evidence at the first hearing.

 2 February 2002: Arsenal 1 Southampton 1.
 Through this draw Arsenal broke the consecutive goal scoring record, scoring in 26 consecutive games, and then went on to win every remaining league game.
 League match 25 of the 3rd Double season.